intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 between the IAB, RSOC, and RSE have proved unwieldy and somewhat opaque.
 To overcome some of these issues, this document dispenses with the RSOC.

+# Updates to RFC 8729

+This document incorporates some text directly from {{RFC8729}} and also makes the following updates:

+* This document creates the Editorial Stream.

+* Future changes to policies governing the RFC Series as a whole now occur through documents defined by the RSWG and approved by the RSAB.

+* As described above, several responsibilities previously assigned to the "RFC Editor function" are now performed by the RSWG, RSAB, RPC, and IETF LLC (alone or in combination).
+These include aspects of operational oversight (Section 3.3 of {{RFC8729}}), policy oversight (Section 3.4 of {{RFC8729}}), the editing, processing, and publication of documents (Section 4.2 of {{RFC8729}}), and series-wide guidelines and rules (Section 4.4 of {{RFC8729}}).
+  In addition, some details regarding these responsibilities have been modified to accord with the new framework defined in this document.

 # IANA Considerations